shouryalala/Savvy/README.md

 # Savvy for the unSavvy!

-A One Click Personal Assitant\n
+A One Click Personal Assitant

 Provides precise instructions based on current foreground activity of user